-- 1. On the File menu, click New to begin a new model. - 2.
-In the Open Template File dialog box, select Small Objects Millimeters.3dm, and click Open.
+- 1. On the File menu, click New Using Template... to begin a new model. - 2.
+On the Splash screen, in the template list, double-click Small Objects -Millimeters.3dm.

-Place the top view image
+III Place the top view image

-- Drag the image file DragonFly Top.jpg from File Explorer and drop it onto a Rhino viewport. - 2.
-In the Image Options dialog, select Picture, and click OK. - 3.
+- 1. Drag the image file DragonFly Top.jpg from Finder and drop it onto a Rhino viewport. - 2.
+In the Image Options dialog, select Picture, and click Apply. - 3.
 Move the cursor to the Top viewport, type 0, and press Enter.
 This places the first corner at the construction plane origin, 0,0,0. - Type 50, and press Enter.
-This sets the length of the Picture plane to 50 mm. - 5.
-Move the cursor above the X axis, and click.
+This sets the length of the Picture plane to 50 mm.

+5. Move the cursor above the X axis, and click.